 Before we can start doing anything, we are made to watch a tutorial.
 Windows style again.

 Exiting the fullscreen mode reveals an ugly truth: the tutorial is Flash-based.

 There isn't much software installed by default.
 In fact, almost nothing is installed by default, the assumption was that everything will be installed via Click'n'Run.
 All dial-up users were sure grateful (that was 2003, remember!).
 Click'n'Run package repository servers are no longer available, and clearly wouldn't have packages for a 2003 version in 2018, but let's start Click'n'Run just to see it's UI:

 Apparently Click'n'Run wasn't mean to handle the situation with inaccessible repository gracefully because a minute later it segfaults:

 Well, now let's check if our worst fears were true.
-And let's do it Windows...
-I mean, Lindows way, and open the Lindows Control Panel (which may be renamed KDE Control Center I think).
+And let's do it the Windows...
+I mean, Lindows way, and open the Lindows Control Panel (which I think is just a renamed KDE Control Center).